cristos-codence/docker_n8nSetup/memory-bank/progress.md

 The project is in a stable and functional state, with the latest release (mvp-0.3.5) addressing several Traefik integration issues and improving Docker configuration.
 The scripts provide a reliable way to deploy n8n using Docker on both Windows and macOS platforms.

+A major advancement has been the addition of ngrok tunneling integration, enabling secure external access to n8n instances without the complexity of Traefik configuration.
+This provides users with a simple way to access their n8n instance from anywhere and enables webhook functionality for external services.

-The focus has been on refining the Docker configuration, improving Traefik integration, and enhancing script reliability.
+The focus has been on refining the Docker configuration, improving integration options, and enhancing script reliability.
 Recent work has primarily addressed:

 1. Docker configuration refinements
-2. Traefik integration improvements
+2. Traefik and ngrok integration improvements
-3. Script optimizations
+3. Script optimizations and validation
 4. Documentation updates

 ## Known Issues